Shell to Obfuscated Binary

 Do Bash or Zsh scripts work?

-They work, but errors may occur.
-We recommend testing them before use.
+They work, but errors can occur.
+We recommend testing before use.

 Which platforms are supported?